The two-year Automotive Technology Associates Degree program prepares students as entry-level technicians in the automobile and diesel industries.

 Diesel Truck Technology

-The Diesel Truck Technology program prepares students as entry-level technicians with the latest information on diagnosis, repair procedures, preventive maintenance, and necessary safety applications in diesel technology.
+The two-year Diesel Truck Technology Associates Degree program prepares students as entry-level technicians with the latest information on diagnosis, repair procedures, preventive maintenance, and necessary safety applications in diesel technology.
 The course prepares students to take the voluntary mechanic certification test (ASE) in heavy-duty trucks.
 Graduates work as tune-up, brakes, transmission and refrigeration technicians; diesel truck repair and fleet maintenance technicians; service writing technicians; and sales and service representatives.